- About Us

 “It is a small team but we all work very closely together and everybody plays their part.
 It’s an enjoyable working environment and the chemistry is good.
 I do believe this is key to our success and the success of the Group as a whole.
 The employees are dedicated and knowledgeable and Mish ensures that there is strong communication and clarity across all divisions.
 Essentially, he brings everything together.”

-Despite being one of the newer members of the team, Pam is committed, happy in her position and keen to progress.
+Pam is committed, happy in her position and keen to progress.
 “I do see myself staying at Mistoria Lettings for the long term.” she says “and going forward, am hoping to obtain an ARLA (Association of Residential Lettings Agents) qualification.”

 Clearly, life for Pam is hectic.
-But, despite the demands of the job, she prioritises family life and precious time with her three year old Grandson.
+But, despite the demands of the job, she prioritises family life and precious time with her four year old Grandson.
 “I spend one day a week caring for my Grandson and cherish that time with him.” she said.
 “He’s a real inspiration and you do have more time to give as a Grandmother.
 I work hard at the Mistoria Group and then feel able to enjoy spending time with family.
 It’s a balancing act but a very good feeling to enjoy both work and private time.”

 Sales Manager, Lettings

 Chris has brought these unique skills with him to Mistoria Lettings, where his role, as lettings sales manager, can see him undertaking a wide variety of responsibilities.
-“It’s still early days but I’m already extremely busy and no two days are every quite the same.” he says.
+“It’s relatively early days but I’m already extremely busy and no two days are every quite the same.” he says.
 “I can sometimes be found carrying out viewings in Preston or Liverpool.
 On other days, I am in the office arranging inspections, dealing with tenants and assisting Mike and Pam, both of whom are very supportive.
 It’s a great learning environment and we all work extremely well together.”

 It would seem that when it comes to the right ‘balance’ of work versus play, Chris certainly has his life in order and when the lights go out in Mistoria Lettings’ offices, he heads for the hills.
 “Camping is my thing.
 I love getting away to the peak district or lake district to get back to nature.
 I enjoy the peace.
 That way, when Monday morning comes around again, I’m firing on all cylinders!”